ezmu/Arachne/README.md

 - **NonCommercial** – You may not use the material for commercial purposes
 - **ShareAlike** – If you remix, transform, or build upon the material, you must distribute your contributions under the same license

 ---

-## 🙏 **Acknowledgements**

-- Inspired by the myth of Arachne and quantum mechanics
-- Built with C99, POSIX, and community feedback
-- Data from ACLED (Armed Conflict Location & Event Data Project)

----